johnwalicki/node-red-contrib-here-maps/README.md

 ___

 Enjoy!
-Give us [feedback](https://github.com/johnwalicki/node-red-contrib-here-maps/issues) if you have suggestions on how to improve this tutorial.
+Give us [feedback](https://github.com/johnwalicki/node-red-contrib-here-maps/issues) if you have suggestions on how to improve this node.

 ## License